adomi-io/odoo/README.md

 - 🔧 **Flexible Configuration:** Customize your Odoo instance with environment variables and secret files, no rebuilds needed.
 - 🚀 **Cloud Native:** Configure your Odoo containers from Amazon ECS, Kubernetes, Digital Ocean, or other cloud providers easily.
 - 🏗️ **Multi-Tenant Ready:** Built for SaaS and IaaS companies looking to support multiple Odoo tenants.
+Support any Odoo configuration option easily.
 - 🤝 **Community Driven:** Built and maintained by the community, ensuring continuous improvements and real-world usability.

 Supported versions